wikimedia/pixel/README.md

 All tests are located in [config.js](config.js) and follow BackstopJS conventions.
 For more info on how to change or add tests, please refer to the [BackstopJS](https://github.com/garris/BackstopJS) README.

+Scenarios for mobile site are defined in configMobile.js.

 ### Configuring MediaWiki